itpplasma/SIMPLE/README.md

 Diagnostics for slow convergence of Newton iterations are written in `fort.6601`.

 ## References
-When using this code for scientific publications, please cite
+When using this code for scientific publications, please cite the according references:

+[1] C. G. Albert, S. V. Kasilov, and W. Kernbichler, Accelerated methods for direct computation of fusion alpha particle losses within stellarator optimization.
+J. Plasma Phys. (submitted 2019)

-[1] C. G. Albert, S. V. Kasilov, and W. Kernbichler, Symplectic integration with non-canonical quadrature for guiding-center orbits in magnetic confinement devices.
+[2] C. G. Albert, S. V. Kasilov, and W. Kernbichler, Symplectic integration with non-canonical quadrature for guiding-center orbits in magnetic confinement devices.
 J. Comp.
-Phys (in press, 2019), https://doi.org/10.1016/j.jcp.2019.109065, preprint on https://arxiv.org/abs/1903.06885
+Phys 403, 109065 (2020), https://doi.org/10.1016/j.jcp.2019.109065, preprint on https://arxiv.org/abs/1903.06885